Parry-Parry/LightChain/README.md

 # Using our classes from before

 pipeline = BM25 >> prompt >> llama_tokenizer >> llama

-output = pipeline(text="Do you think most prompting libraries are over-engineered?")
 ```

 Let's say we want to assess my RAG setup with a different model e.g. Mistral-7B, whilst also getting Llama output.